 I could never remember the right preposition.

 Although I stumbled over them, I love the hyphenated names.
-Some combination of The Hobbit, Wind In The Willows and Winnie-The-Pooh.
+They seem compatible with The Hobbit, Wind In The Willows, and Winnie-The-Pooh.

 Horse escort to Stow-on-the-Wold

 The first day’s hike went well.
 Cold in the morning, warm in the afternoon.
-The track varied between muddy bridal trails, grassy meadows, woodland paths and surfaced lanes.
+The track varied between muddy bridal trails, grassy meadows, woodland paths, and surfaced lanes.
 Much of it was uphill.
-I skirted several farms and flushed dozens of pheasants.
-Climbed stiles and passed through field gates.
-The farmers grant right-of-way but expect walkers to close the gates behind them.
+I skirted several farms, flushed dozens of pheasants, climbed stiles, and passed through field gates.
+The farmers grant right-of-way, but expect walkers to close the gates behind them.

 At Donnington Manor I entered a pasture.
 Two horses in blankets greeted me and walked next to me as I crossed the pasture.
 Like escorts, one beside me and one behind.
 When I took a step, they took a step.
 When I stopped, they stopped.
 I stroked their foreheads several times.
 Quite funny.
 I assume they escort every hiker through their pasture in exchange for head scratches.

-Stow-on-the-Wold sits on top of an eight-hundred-feet hill, the highest in the Cotswolds, and once the site of an Iron-Age fort and Roman town.
+Stow-on-the-Wold sits on top of an eight-hundred-foot hill, the highest in the Cotswolds, and once the site of an Iron Age fort and Roman town.
 Its name means “holy place on a hill.”
-For centuries it was a major sheep market, where as many as twenty-thousand were sold in a day.
+For centuries it was a major sheep market, where as many as twenty thousand were sold in a day.
 Many of the elegant homes and churches in the Cotswolds were built with wool money.

-The Royalist Hotel has been dated to 987 and is perhaps the oldest hotel in England.
+The Royalist Hotel dates to 987 and is perhaps the oldest hotel in England.
 Also on the square is a set of leg stocks for publicly humiliating any wrongdoers.

-Nearby, St. Edwards Church has a doorway picturesquely framed by gnarly yew trees.
+Nearby, Saint Edwards Church has a doorway picturesquely framed by gnarly yew trees.
 These doors are thought to be the inspiration for Tolkien’s entry to the kingdom of the dwarves.
-The funeral for John Entwistle of the Who was held at St. Edward’s Church.
+The funeral for John Entwistle of the Who was held at Saint Edward’s Church.

-The b&b owner at the Limes had to leave for a medical emergency but left a key so I could get in.
-Dinner at the Queen’s Head, dating to 1630.
-Stone walls, fireplace, low ceilings, flagstone floor, mismatched wooden tables and chairs, framed photos, menu on a chalkboard and dogs on the floor.
+The B&B owner at the Limes had to leave for a medical emergency but left a key so I could get in.
+I ate dinner at the Queen’s Head, dating to 1630.
+Stone walls, fireplace, low ceilings, flagstone floor, mismatched wooden tables and chairs, framed photos, menu on a chalkboard, and dogs on the floor.
 The perfect pub.

-I stopped at the Old Mill in Lower Slaughter for handmade ice cream, as recommended by the guidebooks.
+I stopped at the Old Mill in Lower Slaughter for handmade ice cream.
 Rum-and-raisin.
 The quaint village and the mill are on the River Eye.
 Like many of the villages in the Cotswolds, Lower Slaughter looks like a set for a PBS drama.